Applications Open

 Applications and interviews will be judged upon how well the following criteria are met:

-- The individual is from an under-represented professional group currently working in the Greater Manchester or East Midlands regions.
+- The individual is from an under-represented professional group currently working in the Northwest or East Midlands regions.
 Please refer to the above section for details of these under-represented groups.

 - The application is supported by the current line manager(s) in writing, including a commitment to release the applicant from usual duties for the requested time.